drclcomputers/terminal-chrono/README.md

 # terminal-chrono

-Complete clock app for the terminal, including features such as:
+Complete clock app for the terminal, including features such as:<br>
 -clock<br>
 -calendar<br>
 -chronometer<br>